ALL ABOUT US

 The Ocean City Water System consists of 3 water treatment plants.
 The first plant located at 15th Street using wells in the Ocean City aquifer is a 6.0 mgd plant with an iron removal gravity filter system.
 The second plant located on 44th Street uses water in the Ocean City aquifer and is a 4.0 mgd plant with iron removal pressure filter system and pH adjustment.
 The third WTP is located in North Ocean City at Gorman Avenue uses wells in the Manokin aquifer and is an 8.0 mgd plant with pretreatment by clarification and aeration, and iron removal pressure filtration system, and pH adjustment.

 The present storage facilities have adequate capacity to support a maximum day demand of 18.00 mg with an average fire flow requirements of 4,000 gpm for 4 hours.
-The estimated maximum day build-out demand 16.8 mgd is projected to occur in 2025 and the required useable storage at that time would b 5.9 mg.
+The estimated maximum day build-out demand 16.8 mgd is projected to occur in 2025 and the required useable storage at that time would be 6 mg.

 The Town of Ocean extends from the Ocean City Inlet to the Maryland/Delaware line and is separated from West Ocean City by the Isle of Wight Bay.
 The existing Ocean City Water System covers the entire municipal area.